Travelling front solutions in a spatially heterogeneous reaction-diffusion system: Front solutions

-\paragraph{Proof strategy for mixed feedback $\alpha > 0$}\cite[chapter 2]{LvV_thesis} When $\alpha>0$, both boundedness between the background states (property 10.) and uniform direction of propagation (property 11.) are, in contrast to the positive feedback case, not forward invariant under the flow of \eqref{eq:PDE_model_fast_reaction}.
-The existence of an initialised travelling front -- i.e. a solution that maintains its front shape and has a uniform propagation direction for all $s >s_0$ -- can for $\alpha>0$ be shown using estimates on $\partial_s U$ based on the variation of constants formula applied to \eqref{eq:PDE_model_UtVt}.
+\paragraph{Proof strategy for mixed feedback $\alpha > 0$}\cite[Chapter 4]{LvV_thesis} When $\alpha>0$, both boundedness between the background states (property \ref{prop:bounded_between_backgroundstates}) and uniform direction of propagation (property \ref{prop:propagation_direction}) are, in contrast to the positive feedback case, not forward invariant under the flow of \eqref{eq:PDE_model}.
+As a result, crucial building blocks that were used in the proof of Results \ref{res:TF_noSF} and \ref{res:TF_withSF} are missing.\\ However, the existence of an initialised travelling front -- i.e. a solution that maintains its front shape and has a uniform propagation direction for all $s >s_0$ -- can for $\alpha>0$ be shown using estimates on $\partial_s U$ based on the variation of constants formula applied to \eqref{eq:PDE_model_UtVt}.
 The assumption $\sup_{x \in \mathbb{R}} \frac{\mathrm{d}v_b^-}{\mathrm{d}x}(x;0) < \frac{\gamma}{\alpha}$ is crucial, implying that the integral $\int_{z(s) - \sqrt{\eps}}^{z(s)+\sqrt{\eps}} \partial_s U(x,s)\,\text{d}x$ is negative and uniformly bounded away from zero.
 Next, $\partial_s U$ is again written as the sum of three parts: a `fade out' part, which decreases exponentially in time; an `interface' part, whose properties are determined by the shape of the front interface, and a `tails' part, whose properties are determined by the asymptotic convergence to the background states.
 The assumption of compact support (Result \ref{res:inTF_compactsupport}) or the assumption of initial calibration (Result \ref{rem:inTF_initialphase}) can now be used to estimate the integral of $\partial_s U$ in an $\eps$-neighbourhood around the front position $z(s)$.
 Together with estimates on the `fade out' part and the `tails' part of $\partial_s U$, this provides a bound of the form $\partial_s U < - \frac{\lambda}{\eps}$ for some $\lambda>0$ for finite $s$.
 Next, the uniformity of the obtained estimates can be used to extend the $s$-interval of existence to all $s \geq s_0$, thereby proving the existence of initialised travelling front solutions to \eqref{eq:PDE_model_fast_reaction}.